tomerfiliba/tomerfiliba.github.io/blog/_posts/2018-08-26-concurrent-queues.md

 ```

 Note that this test the queues under extreme contention -- all threads are basically busy-waiting on the queue.
-The numbers may be different when contention is lower (e.g., consumers pulling *tasks* and executing them, which may take time).
-Also, the implementation does not sleep in the kernel on purpose -- this can be implemented as a layer on top.
+The numbers may be different when contention is lower (e.g., consumers pulling *tasks* and executing them, which may take time), but I believe the only way to test the implementa

 ## Further Directions ##